Diptoprovo/E-Commerce/README.md

 - View buyer and seller addresses.
 - Change order statuses.

 User Email ID are authenticated using OTP through an SMTP service.
-Buyers cannot plaqce order and Sellers cannot sell any products if their mail is not verified.
+Buyers cannot place orders and Sellers cannot sell any products if their mail is not verified.

 ## Technologies Used
 - **Frontend:** React.js (with Redux for state management)